jrtorres/watson-assistant-workshop/README.md

 ### Step 1: Designing Your Bot

 Building a chatbot with Watson Assistant is so easy, some developers choose to dive right into the tooling.
 However, with a well-thought out, well-planned chatbot, the interaction with the user can lead to a much better experience that can handle edge cases.
-In this section, we will design the interaction between a user, Dave, and a chatbot named HungerBot.
+In this section, we will design the interaction between a user, Dave, and a chatbot named DinnerBot that handles reservations  for guests at an all inclusive resort that has several restaurants.

 A good question to ask yourself is, "Who is my user and what problem do they have?"
 Expand on the user's profile by determining what the user needs from this chatbot.
 Does the user have a need to book a reservation at a restaurant?
 Or an answer to a common question like "Where's the bathroom?" at a conference.
 Maybe a chatbot that handles tasks like turning on lights or other equipment.
 It might help to think of the chatbot as an automated version of an existing agent, such as a customer service agent.
 Look at existing processes that include repeated manual processes, which can sometimes be augmented with chatbots.